Nas-virat/Exercise-counting-program-using-tf-pose-estimation-technique/README.md

 # exercise counting program using tf-pose-estimation technique
-this is a program counting exercise using pose estimation technique. the exercise including squats touch feet
+this is a program counting exercise using pose estimation technique. the exercise including squats and touch feet

 ## Install
 Clone the repo and install 3rd-party libraries.